jmccauli/Web-Developer-Interview/README.md

 4. What are some of the newer features in PHP?
 5. Describe a use case for an anonymous function.
 6. Why should you not use register_globals?
-7. Name some benefits of using MySQLi prepared statements.
+7. How would you deal with SQL injection in PHP?
 8. What is MVC?
 Why is it useful?
+9. What is the difference between an abstract class and an interface?
+10. What are the 3 major principles of Object Oriented Programming?
+  * Encapsulation
+  * Polymorphism
+  * Inheritance
+11. What is the difference between _public_, _protected_, and _private_?

 ### Javascript

-1. What type of inhertiance does Javascript use?
+1. What type of inheritance does Javascript use?
 2. How does prototype inheritance work?
 3. How do you organize your Javascript code?
-4. How does this work in Javascript?
+4. How does _this_ work in Javascript?
   * Global == window
   * Function == window ("use strict" == undefined)
   * Object == object